 Common Cedar Shake Roof Problems in Minnesota & How to Manage Them

-Cedar shake roofing brings a classic, natural look to Minnesota homes, but its beauty comes with unique maintenance and environmental challenges.
 For many homeowners in colder climates, especially those across the Twin Cities, the distinct texture and insulation value of cedar make it a popular choice.
 However, Minnesota’s intense winters, seasonal humidity, and exposure to wildlife can test even the most well-installed cedar systems.
 As time and weather wear down this organic material, staying informed about what to expect is key to protecting your investment.

 In the sections below, we’ll examine how snow accumulation stresses cedar shakes, what pests are known to infiltrate and degrade these roofs, and how moisture leads to long-term rot.
 We’ll also look at the fire risks associated with cedar and how ultraviolet light gradually breaks down cedar roofing materials.
-Restoration Geeks has extensive experience working with cedar shake roofing in Minnesota and understands these seasonal and environmental stressors inside and out.
-Keep reading to understand the specific risks your cedar roof faces — and how to stay one step ahead.
+Restoration Geeks has extensive experience working with cedar shake roofing in Minnesota and thoroughly understands the seasonal and environmental stressors that affect this type of roofing.

 How Heavy Snowfall Causes Structural Stress in Cedar Shake Roofs

-Minnesota’s long winters often bring heavy snowfall that accumulates quickly and sits for weeks or even months.
 This weight alone can place considerable strain on cedar shake roofing systems.
-Unlike composite shingles, cedar shakes are individual pieces of wood that expand and contract based on temperature and moisture.
+Unlike composite shingles, cedar shakes are individual pieces of wood that expand and contract in response to changes in temperature and moisture.
 As snow piles up, the added weight can compress the shakes, forcing them to shift or buckle.
 This structural movement may lead to misalignment and eventually expose the roof underlayment to moisture infiltration.

 Ice dams, another winter hazard, add to the problem.
 When the lower edges of a roof remain colder than the upper sections, melting snow refreezes at the eaves.
 This causes water to back up beneath the cedar shakes, saturating the wood and increasing the likelihood of rot, mold, and interior water damage.
 Prolonged exposure to these freeze-thaw cycles weakens the fasteners and shortens the lifespan of the entire roofing system.